-Let me first tell you the Lifetime Youtube Analytics (since uploaded) of this video Titled “Smoke Text Effect in Microsoft PowerPoint 2016 Tutorial” with an attractive Thumbnail displaying a very attractive smoke behind the text.
-If you Youtube about “Smoke Text Effect” then surprisingly (or maybe; not sure as different results could appear according to so many factors) this video is on top of the chart but if you scroll down then you will find a video from Morocco Tutorials Titled “After Effects Tutorial: Smoke Text Effects“.
-That is the original video from which the idea sparked into my mind.
+Let me first tell you the Lifetime Youtube Analytics (since uploaded) of this video Titled “Smoke Text Effect in Microsoft PowerPoint 2016 Tutorial” with an attractive Thumbnail displaying very attractive smoke behind the text.
+If you Youtube about the “Smoke Text Effect” then surprisingly (or maybe; not sure as different results could appear according to so many factors) this video is on top of the chart but if you scroll down then you will find a video from Morocco Tutorials Titled “After Effects Tutorial: Smoke Text Effects“.
+That is the original video from which the idea sparked in my mind.
 I would personally like to thank him for providing the Project & Items in his video description.

 Those Project Files were in MOV format because he created them in After Effects with a Transparent Background.
 You need to fulfill these requirements to try this animation effect in PowerPoint:

 - Microsoft Office 2010 or Later Version (32 Bit).